yohanesnuwara/pyresim/input/README.md

 filepath = '/.../template.txt'
 reservoir_input, well, west_boundary, east_boundary, south_boundary, north_boundary = read_input(filepath)
 ```
-If the program won't run, make sure that you have:
+⚠️ If the program won't run, make sure that you have:

-* Inputted the numbers without any space.
-The program is based on delimiter comma `,`, not comma-space `, `
+* Not given spacing between two values in the input.
+The program is based on delimiter comma `,`, not comma-space.
-* Not changed any lines.
+* Given line spacing between two different variables.

 Here is a piece of example.

-The correct one (from `template.txt`), pay attention to the space between the lines.
+The correct one (from `template.txt`).

+Pay attention to the line spacing between the variable `WELLNAME` is `BLOCK COORD X`.
+These line spacings are consistent in throughout the files.

+Also pay attention that there is no space between two values.
+In `WELLNAME`, the values are `A,B,C,D,E`, not `A, B, C, D, E`.

 ```
 ----------------